 Click here to receive email notifications each time this report is published.

-May 2018 Border Summary
+July 2018 Border Summary

 1 Monthly numbers are reported instead of a three-month moving average for consistency.